edbosne/pyfdd/README.md

 ## Licence
-PyFDD is open source under a GPL3 licence.
+PyFDD is open source under a GPL3 license.
 Please look at the LICENCE.txt file for more info.